simeononsecurity/simeononsecurity.ch/content/guides/turn-linux-into-nas-nfs-cifs/index.en.md

 **Turning any Linux System into a NAS (NFS, CIFS)**

 In this comprehensive guide, we will explore how to transform your Linux system into a Network-Attached Storage (NAS) server, enabling you to efficiently share and manage files across your network.
-NAS servers are invaluable for home or office environments, facilitating seamless data storage and retrieval.
+NAS servers are invaluable for home or office environments, facilitating smooth data storage and retrieval.
 We will focus on setting up two popular file-sharing protocols, NFS (Network File System) and CIFS (Common Internet File System), ensuring you have all the tools and knowledge to create a robust NAS solution.

 ## Section 1: Understanding NAS